Guidance on Doctoral Theses at the Faculty of Medicine

 It is a basic requirement that a doctoral thesis must contain original research results.
 This means that work that has previously been evaluated for an academic degree cannot be evaluated for a new degree.
 This general rule has only a few exceptions:

-• An article that has been evaluated as part of the Medical Student Research Programme can be part of a PhD thesis.
+- An article that has been evaluated as part of the Medical Student Research Programme can be part of a PhD thesis.

-2.5 Work that cannot be assessed
+2.5 Work that cannot be accepted

 Work that has been assessed for previously completed exams or degrees may not be accepted for assessment unless the work is included as a smaller part of a thesis that consists of multiple interrelated works.
 Data, analyses or methods from previous degrees may nevertheless be used as the basis for the work on the PhD project.
-Overview style review articles should not normally be included in a thesis and will never be accepted as a basis for the assessment.

 Published articles may not be accepted as part of the thesis if they at the time of admission are older than five (5) years from the date of publishing.
 Dispensation from this requirement may be made in very extraordinary circumstances.

-Guidelines for the synopsis
+3. Guidelines for the synopsis in article-based PhD theses

 3.1 Introduction